Adoption of Chinese literary culture: Japan

 It was used during the Meiji period, and as late as the end of the Second World War, by men for diaries and correspondence, and for various public notices.

-Both have since been replaced by writing in Japanese, using a script combining Chinese characters (Kanji) and kana syllabaries.
+Both have since been replaced by writing in Japanese, using a script combining Chinese characters (kanji) and kana syllabaries.

 Other states

 In the Tang period, other neighbouring states adopted Chinese culture and institutions, including using Chinese as the written language of administration, both to cultivate good relations with China and to strengthen their own administrations.

 The kingdom of Balhae, established in northern Korea and eastern Manchuria in 698, followed its southern neighbour Silla in establishing a Chinese-style administration.

 During the reign of King Mun (737–793), the state imported Chinese literary culture and institutions wholesale.

 Similarly, the kingdom of Nanzhao to the southwest used Chinese as the language of administration and adopted Tang laws and procedures.

 By adopting Chinese institutions, these states became stronger and more stable than their predecessors.

 They observed the formalities of tribute to the Tang, but functioned as independent states.

+Almost all texts from the Dali Kingdom, which succeeded Nanzhao, are written in Chinese.

 In the late 14th century, the three principalities on Okinawa opened relations with Ming China.

 In 1393, a community of clerks and craftsmen from Fujian was established at Kume, near the port of Naha in the central kingdom of Chūzan.

 The clerks taught the Chinese written language, and served the government in its relations with China.

 From the late 14th century, selected sons of the nobility of Chūzan, and later the unified Ryukyu Kingdom, were sent to the Guozijian in the Ming capital to study the Chinese classics.

 On their return they would occupy high offices in the government.

 Local forms of examination in the Chinese classics were also used to select candidates for high office.

 However, by the 17th century Japanese influence had become predominant, and the use of Chinese was limited and artificial.

 By the mid-19th century, the Kume school teaching the Chinese classics had been overshadowed as an educator of future administrators by an academy in the capital of Shuri teaching in Japanese.